zone117x/node-stratum-pool/README.md

     ip: '71.33.19.37', //ip address of client
     worker: 'matt.worker1', //stratum worker name
     height: 443795, //block height
+    poolReward: 4900000000, //the number of satoshis sent to the configured pool address
-    reward: 5000000000, //the number of satoshis received as payment for solving this block
+    blockReward: 5000000000, //the number of satoshis received as payment for solving this block
     difficulty: 64, //stratum worker difficulty
     shareDiff: 78, //actual difficulty of the share
     blockDiff: 3349, //block difficulty adjusted for share padding